djp42/IntentionPrediction/README.md

     )
     ```

+## Setup
+1. Download data and set paths.
+    - `./build.sh`
+        - downloads data from [https://github.com/djp42/IntentionPrediction/releases/download/v0.1/data.tar.gz](https://github.com/djp42/IntentionPrediction/releases/download/v0.1/data.tar.gz) and extracts to [res/](res/)
+        - sets `INTENTPRED_PATH` to the current directory if it has not been set before.
+2. (optional) Process data.
+    - `python program.py combine`
+    - `python program.py augment --filenames trajectories-lankershim.txt trajectories-peachtree.txt`
+    - Optional because you can use the included augmented data that is already processed.
+    - There are 3 stages of the data:
+        1. *raw* - the raw trajectories from the original NGSIM format: `trajectories-[start]-[end].txt`.
+        2. *combined* - we combine the raw trajectories of subsequent time periods to create a single set of data: `trajectories-[roadname].txt`
+        3. *augmented* - Adding information such as velocity, acceleration, to the data: `AUGv2_trajectories-[roadname].txt`
+    - These steps just about 10 minutes.
+3. Create feature-ized data.
+    - `python program.py featurize --featurize_type i --test_nums [test_nums]`
+        - `[test_nums]` are the "000", "001", etc., which indicate which features to use.
+    - featurize_type `s` is basically deprecated. option `i` means we save features by intersection, which is more efficient and useful.
+    - This can take a while for the robust feature sets including neighbors and history, up to over a half hour for test features 111.

 ## Execution
 The file "program.py" is where nearly everything is executed from.
 I will admit to have made this file before discovering the beauty of python argparse, so apologies in advance that I did everything by hand...